4.50.1 Campaign Development Process

 Practice Area (PA) Proposal and Campaign Owner Responsibilities

 1. Each proposal owner is responsible for the development and assessment of the campaign submission, including documentation of these steps on the CDF in the CMS.
-PAs will collaborate with ADCCI as outlined above.
+PAs will collaborate with ADCCI as outlined in IRM 4.50.1.1.3(6).

 2. Each campaign owner is responsible for the execution of the campaign, including periodic reporting to the CSC.
 Modifications of the campaign may require subsequent CSC approval.
-The decision to make a campaign not currently active also requires CSC approval.
+The decision to make a campaign inactive also requires CSC approval.

 Risk Identification Control Board (RICB)